scrabbletank/farhome-rules/rulesdoc.md

 #### Earthquake
 *6th Level*
 - **Casting Time:** 10 AP
-- **Range:** 30
+- **Range:** 200
 - **Duration:** concentration, 10 minutes
 - **Damage Type:** Bludgeoning

-You cause the ground to shake and tear, collapsing buildings and toppling trees in a 15x15 area centered on a point in range.
+You cause the ground to shake and tear, collapsing buildings and toppling trees in a 60x60 area centered on a point in range.
 Now, and at the start of each of your turns each creature in the area must make a Dexterity save vs your spellcasting, on fail they take 1 wound die in damage and are knocked prone.
 The strength of the earthquake causes all tiles in the area to become difficult terrain.
-Structures made of wood, trees, and other objects fall apart over the duration.
-Structures made of stone collapse after the full 10 minutes.
+Structures made of wood, trees, or similar material fall apart over the duration.
+Structures made of stone partially collapse after the full 10 minutes.
+Reinforced buildings such as keeps and castles may take superficial damage or partially break, depending on how the DM.

-The range and area of the spell increases by 5 and wound dice increases by 1 for each level above 6th.
+The range and area of the spell increases by 10 for each level above 6th.

 ___
 #### Evocation